BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

 A single projection matrix is not enough to describe a full CT scan.
 We need one projection matrix for each frame (i.e., for each projection image).

 We can use a loop to set up each frame and collect the projection matrices in a list.
-Afterwards, we can pass this list of matrices to the function `create_openCT_config()` or `create_CERA_config()` to create specific reconstruction configuration files for each reconstruction software.
+Afterwards, we can pass this list of matrices to the function `ctsimu.geometry.create_OpenCT_config()` or `ctsimu.geometry.create_CERA_config()` to create specific reconstruction configuration files for each reconstruction software.

 In the loop, it is advisable not to rotate the stage incrementally for each frame by a certain angular increment.
 This could lead to the accumulation of small floating-point rounding inaccuracies.
 Instead, we create a backup of the initial setup (at frame zero) using the `Geometry.store()` function.
 In each step of the loop, we restore this initial configuration by calling `Geometry.restore()` and then rotate the stage to its current absolute angle.
-This approach of parameterizing the whole CT trajectory as a deterministic function that only depends on the initial configuration and the current frame number is preferred over incremental changes in a loop, but might not always be feasible.
+This approach parameterizes the whole CT trajectory as a deterministic function that only depends on the initial configuration and the current frame number.
+It is preferred over incremental changes in a loop, but might not always be feasible.

 The following example shows how to simulate a simple CT scan (one full stage rotation with 3000 equidistant projection images) and how to create configuration files for the reconstruction.